Attain and maintain an accredited program that ensures graduate will have the requisite knowledge and skills for entry to PA Practice.

 - The university is chartered as an educational institution under the laws of the State of Ohio and holds a Certificate of Authorization from the Ohio Department of Higher Education.

 - In 2015, Case Western Reserve University sought and was granted accreditation for the PA program from the State of Ohio Board of Regents-Regents’ Advisory Committee on Graduate Study.

-- In July 2018, the ARC-PA continued Accreditation - Provisional status to the Case Western Reserve University Physician Assistant Program sponsored by Case Western Reserve University.
+- In March 2016, the ARC-PA granted Accreditation - Provisional status to the Case Western Reserve University Physician Assistant Program sponsored by Case Western Reserve University.

-- In addition to accreditation status, data from PANCE scores will be used to help support achievement of this goal.
-Click here for PANCE scores for students graduating from the CWRU PA Program in 2018.
+- In addition to accreditation status, data from PANCE scores is being used to help support achievement of this goal.
+Click here for the PANCE Performance Summary Report.